 Blessed Sacrament Chapel

-On the central wall of the Sacristy (directly across from the entrance door) is a marble lavabo (wash basin) which Henry obtained for the cathdral from Don Paolo Borghese, Prince Aldorandini.
-5 Above the lavabo in the centre are Henry's coat-of-arms (as Duke of York); to the left are the coat-of-arms of the Prince Aldobrandini (the arms of the Borghese family and the Aldobrandini family); to the right are the coat-of-arms of the Commune of Frascati.
+On the central wall of the Sacristy (directly across from the entrance door) is a marble lavabo (wash basin) which was erected to commemorate Henry obtaining a supply of water for the cathedral from Don Paolo Borghese, Prince Aldobrandini, in 1769.
+5 Above the lavabo in the centre are Henry's coat-of-arms as Duke of York; to the left are the coat-of-arms of the Prince Aldobrandini (the arms of the Borghese family and the Aldobrandini family); to the right are the coat-of-arms of the Commune of Frascati (two crossed keys).
 Above the coat-of-arms is a Latin inscription: